bolt/docs/docs/extensions/bundled/file-location.md

 File Location & Layout
 ======================

-Bundles should be thought of as part of your site project's code, and as such their location relative to your site's root directory is flexible.

 The choice of location should be considered carefully, and according to both your project and Bundle's design requirements.